Skip to the main content.

 1. Streamlining Menu Offerings

 A streamlined menu is a cost-efficient menu.
 Offering fewer dishes reduces the variety of ingredients you need to stock, which, in turn, helps you manage inventory more efficiently.
-A study from Aaron Allen & Associates revealed that by reducing the number of menu items, restaurants can cut their inventory costs by 10-15%.
+A study from Aaron Allen & Associates revealed that by reducing the number of menu items, restaurants can reduce their inventory costs by 10-15%.

 Many caterers now focus on dishes that use overlapping ingredients to make operations more efficient.
 Pam Schwartz, co-founder and general manager of Ranch 45 in Solana Beach, CA, emphasizes the importance of "cross-utilizing" ingredients across different times of day.
 For example, she uses scraps from the New York Strip and beef tenderloin to make lasagna with meat sauce, effectively reducing waste and maximizing ingredient usage.